aptivator/fretology-engine/README.md

 that is commonly listed in music materials.
 Any custom tuning used should list its first open string as the one at the bottom of the fretboard.

+Talk about not holding a hand.
+The library throws an error explicitly only once.

 ## Future Features

 Along with `notes` and `notesNotUsed`, it may be useful to include `notesUsed`